 We took the Highway 19 because it took us through the small town of Todos Santos.
 Famous for its art galleries and Hawaii-like surfing (barrels people, we didn’t even think about it), Todos Santos was full of gringos and everything was way too expensive for us.
 Cool stuff though!

-After wandering through Todos Santos for an hour, we felt we had seen it all and hopped back in the car to finish driving to the end of the Baja Penninsula!
+After wandering through Todos Santos for an hour, we felt we had seen it all and hopped back in the car to finish road tripping Baja Mexico all the way to Los Cabos at the end of the peninsula!

-Our second day in Baja we faced the toughest drive of the trip.
+The second day of our Baja Mexico Road Trip we faced the toughest drive of the trip.
 Ensenada to San Ignacio, a grueling 800km trek across the desert from Baja Norte to Baja Sur.
 We set out around 8am and drove for a few hours before stopping at a roadside restaurant for delicious huevos rancheros and coffee.
 The simple, delicious food-homemade tortillas, numerous condiments, and spicy salsa-is one of our favorite parts of México!

 After breakfast, the sun got stronger and the road rougher as we would our way through one of the craziest cactus-filled deserts we’ve ever seen.
 Thank God we got our A/C fixed!
 Luckily we had been advised to have a full gas tank and plenty of water as there were no services for hours and hours.
 Nothing but a 2-lane, potholed highway winding its way through more and more “curvas peligrosas” (dangerous curves).
 Getting stuck behind semis a couple of times was annoying because the road was hardly ever straight enough to pass without risking a head-on collision.